 • Incorporate presentations on Aboriginal culture at regularly scheduled employee meetings by Aboriginal and community organizations (e.g. OTC, Saskatchewan Human Rights Commission (SHRC), etc.) Within existing budget (Approx. 8 meetings with honorariums of approx. \$150/meeting) • Incorporate a section under professional development in the Individual Development Plan template to allow for self- directed diversity education including Aboriginal cultural awareness.
 Within existing budget Start a voluntary corporate "diversity book club" with Aboriginal-based content books.
 Within existing budget • Work with City of Saskatoon Workplace Inclusion Champions and other internal groups and union executives to devise future plans based on how to respond to the calls to action in a collaborate way.
 Within existing budget Action #75: Collaborate with the federal government and other partners to develop and implement strategies for the ongoing identification, documentation, maintenance, commemoration, and protection of sites at which residential school children were buried.
 This is to include the provision of appropriate memorial ceremonies and commemorative markers to honour the deceased children.
 Residential schools were not located in Saskatoon and residential school children are not believed to be buried within Saskatoon.
 No action required.
-Within existing budget Action #77: Work collaboratively with the National Centre for Truth and Reconciliation to identify and collect copies of all records relevant to the history and legacy of the residential school system, and to provide these to the National Centre for Truth and Reconciliation.
-Work with the City Archivist to identify any relevant material and forward these to the National Centre for Truth and Reconciliation.
+Within existing budget - entre for Truth and Reconciliation to identify and coll dential school system, and to provide these to the Nat Work with the City Archivist to identify any relevant material and forward these to the National Centre for Truth and Reconciliation.
 Within existing budget